tm-pham/VIM-PA_transmission_routes_erasmusMC/README.md

 This repository contains the data, code and figures for the manuscript "Modelling the impact of preventive measures on the transmission of SARS-CoV-2 in secondary schools in the Netherlands" by Thi Mui Pham^*, Andrea C. Büchler^*, Anne F. Voor in ‘t holt, Juliëtte A. Severin, Martin C.J.
 Bootsma, Diederik Gommers, Mirjam E. Kretzschmar^*, Margreet C. Vos^*.

 ## Correspondence
-Corresponding author for the code of this work: Thi Mui Pham
+Corresponding author for the code of this work: Thi Mui Pham, E-mail: t.m.pham-2@umcutrecht.nl

-Corresponding authors of this work: Prof. Dr. Margreet C. Vos.
+Corresponding authors of this work: Prof. Dr. Margreet C. Vos, E-mail: m.vos@erasmusmc.nl

 Department of Medical Microbiology and Infectious Diseases

 Erasmus MC University Medical Centre Rotterdam

 P.O.
 Box 2040, 3000 CA, Rotterdam, The Netherlands

-E-mail: m.vos@erasmusmc.nl.
-Telephone: +31 10 703 35 1

 ## Abstract